 - An undergraduate cumulative grade point average of 3.0 or above (on a 4.0 scale)

-- At least three credit hours each in real analysis and abstract algebra
+- At least 30 credit hours of course work in biology

 Fall semester applications: July 1